-Following is a summary of California regulations and department policies and procedures regarding media access and activities at CDCR adult institutions and youth facilities.
+Following is a summary of state law, California regulations and department policies and procedures regarding media access and activities at CDCR adult institutions and juvenile facilities.

 Media Policies for Adult Institutions

 California correctional facilities and programs are operated at public expense for the protection of society.
 The public has a right and a duty to know how such facilities and programs are being operated.
 It is the policy of the California Department of Corrections and Rehabilitation (CDCR) to make known to the public through the news media all relevant information pertaining to operations of the department and facilities.
-However, due consideration will be given to all factors which might threaten the safety of a facility in any way or unnecessarily intrude upon the personal privacy of inmates and staff.
+However, due consideration will be given to all factors which might threaten the health and safety of a facility in any way and of those who work, live and visit them, or unnecessarily intrude upon the personal privacy of incarcerated people and staff.
 The public must be given a true and accurate picture of department institutions and parole operations.

-The following data that may be released about an inmate or parolee includes:
+The following data that may be released about an incarcerated person, individual on parole, or a former offender includes: